Koyasan’s Okunoin Cemetery: Resting Place of Kukai

 Crossing the Tamagawa

-After a while, you will be a little temple called Gokusho, where you can get a shuin.
+After a while, you will be at a little temple called Gokusho, where you can get a shuin.
 (There are bathrooms too.)
-During a day, there are so many people, especially tour groups.
-The Okunoin-mae bus stop is only a five minute walk from here.
+During the day, there are so many people, especially tour groups.
+The Okunoin-mae bus stop is only a five-minute walk from here.

-Once you cross the small Tamagawa River, the area becomes a most scared place where Kukai is in practice.
-Unfortunately, you are not allowed to take any pictures beyond this point because it is a serious religious site.
+The path, shortly crossing Tamagawa River, further leads to Kukai’s mausoleum.
+However, once you cross the small Tamagawa River, the area becomes the most sacred place; thus you are not allowed to take any pictures beyond this point because it is a serious religious site.

-At the end of the path is the Toro-do, a buildings with hundreds of lanterns hung from the ceiling and a fire, kept burning for a thousand years.
+At the end of the path is the Toro-do, a building with hundreds of lanterns hung from the ceiling and a fire, that kept burning for a thousand years.
 It is hard to describe what it looks like in words, but surely, it is gorgeous.
-After visiting the Toro-do, makes sure to go around the building so that you can get as close to the grave of Kukai as possible!

 Information: Okunoin

-From Koyasan station of cable car, take a bus to the Okunoin-mae bus stop.
+From the Koyasan station, take a bus to the Okunoin-mae bus stop or Ichinohashi-guchi bus stop.

 365 days